 If you’ve ever leaned in for a conversation or close interaction and immediately wondered what causes bad breath, you’re not alone.
 Bad breath in adults is very common—and most of the time, it’s manageable.
-Understanding How to prevent bad breath helps stop the guessing and allows you to address the issue effectively and confidently.
+Understanding how to prevent bad breath helps stop the guessing and allows you to address the issue effectively and confidently.

 What is Bad Breath?